Panasonic GM1 vs GX85

-The Panasonic Lumix DMC-GM1 and the Panasonic Lumix DMC-GX85 (labelled Panasonic GX80 in some countries) are two digital cameras that were officially introduced, respectively, in October 2013 and April 2016.
+The Panasonic Lumix DMC-GM1 and the Panasonic Lumix DMC-GX85 (labelled Panasonic GX80 in some countries) are two digital cameras that were announced, respectively, in October 2013 and April 2016.
 Both the GM1 and the GX85 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-Both cameras offer a resolution of 15.8 megapixel.
+Both cameras offer a resolution of 15.8 megapixels.

-The side-by-side display below illustrates the physical size and weight of the Panasonic GM1 and the Panasonic GX85.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Panasonic GM1 and the Panasonic GX85 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GM1 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX85 is considerably larger (59 percent) than the Panasonic GM1.
 Moreover, the GX85 is substantially heavier (109 percent) than the GM1.
 In this context, it is worth noting that neither the GM1 nor the GX85 are weather-sealed.